-- Make No Apologies For The Accident or Accept Blame
+- Make No Apologies For The Accident or Accept the Blame

 - Don’t Self-Diagnose Your Injuries

 Avoid relying on your online research for a diagnosis.
 Visit your doctor and follow advice.
 A doctor will X-ray your back and neck.
-If your injuries are not showing improvement, do not hesitate to reach out for a second opinion.
+If your injuries are not improving, do not hesitate to ask for a second opinion.
 A car accident attorney could claim your self-diagnosis worsened your injuries.

 - Don’t Accept A Quick Settlement